-Mastered at Abbey Road Studios in London by Nick Webb, 100 Worlds was Byron’s first statement album that really characterized what he could create with music.
-With compositions such as “Russian Winter” and “La Luz De Barcelona,” Byron began to marry international textures and flavors in meticulously composed and performed musical pieces.
-Picking up recognition for his musical presence, Byron was shortly thereafter featured in a chapter “Switching Gears” in the book Working Musicians by New York City ASCAP/DEEMS Taylor award-winning author: Bruce Pollock.
-100 Worlds was re-released in 2004 as a CD and is available on streaming platforms.
+Mastered at Abbey Road Studios in London by Nick Webb on 11.17.03 100 Worlds was a statement that characterized what could be created with music.
+With compositions such as “Russian Winter” and “La Luz De Barcelona” Byron began to marry international textures and flavors in meticulously composed and performed musical pieces.
+Picking up recognition for this Byron was featured in the chapter “Switching Gears” from the book Working Musicians by New York City ASCAP/DEEMS Taylor award-winning author Bruce Pollock.
+100 Worlds was rereleased in 2004 as a CD and is available on streaming platforms.

 The Video Chronicles

-In 2014, Byron released a 4-song studio and video release, featuring Jeremy Colson on drums, Philip Bynoe on Bass from the Steve Vai Band, and Mark Boals on vocals from Yngwie Malmsteen’s early records.
-Showcasing Byron’s talents as more than just a performer, but one of a lyricist as well as composer.
-The Reimagined Video Chronicles, originally released as a CD, was re-released this past year.
+In 2014 Byron released The Video Chronicles, a 4-song CD studio video release featuring Jeremy Colson/drums and Philip Bynoe/bass from the Steve Vai Band and on lead vocals Mark Boals who sang on Yngwie Malmsteen’s Trilogy album.
+This showcased Byron’s talents as just more than just a performer but one of being a lyricist as well as a composer.
+The Video Chronicles is on all streaming platforms.

-In 2016 Byron went on a whirlwind 7000 mile/20 city headlining tour playing lead guitar for Kill Ritual stretching from California to Ohio at great venues like Malones in Santa Ana, CA for the 2016 NAMM Show Concert, El Corazon in Seattle, WA, The Elbo Room in Chicago, IL and Count’s Vamp’d concert club in Las Vegas.
+In 2016 Byron went on a 7000 mile/20 city headlining tour playing lead guitar for Kill Ritual stretching from California to Ohio at great venues like Malones in Santa Ana for the 2016 NAMM Showcase Concert, El Corazon in Seattle, The Elbo Room in Chicago and Count’s Vamp’d in Las Vegas.

-Summer of 2018 with his Phoenix-based band, Rogue Society, Byron completed and released a 4-song digital EP that spawned the social media hit “English Tea” that went on to establish the band in the Southwest hard rock scene as a great live act with a very strong stage presence.
+In the summer of 2018 Rogue Society from Scottsdale released a 4-song digital EP on Spotify that spawned the social media hit “English Tea.”
+This song went on to establish the band on the west coast hard rock scene as a stunning live performances act with a very strong stage presence.
 Rogue Society played great hard rock music with catchy melodies in concert that rocked the metal scene in Arizona.

-In 2019 Byron played lead guitar for Images of Eden on a full US tour that was out on the road with two metal legends Metal Church and Doro Pesch (from Warlock fame).
-The tour began on 04.17.19 in Las Vegas and lasted for almost 5 weeks doing 21 shows at such legendary places like Count’s Vamp’d Concert Club in Vegas, House of Blues Anaheim California, the world famous Whisky A-Go-Go in Hollywood, Club Red in Phoenix, Reggie’s in Chicago, The Kingsland Ballroom in Brooklyn, NY, Asbury Lanes on the Jersey Shore in New Jersey and ending at The Vault @ Greasy Luck in Bedford, MA.
+In 2019 Byron played lead guitar for Images of Eden on tour with two historic metal legends Metal Church and Doro Pesch.
+The tour began on 04.17.19 in Las Vegas and lasted for 5 weeks doing 21 shows at legendary places like Count’s Vamp’d Vegas, House of Blues Anaheim, Whisky A-Go-Go Hollywood, Club Red Phoenix, Reggie’s Chicago, Kingsland Ballroom Brooklyn, Asbury Lanes Jersey Shore and ending at The Vault @ Greasy Luck in Bedford, MA.